Tams3d/T3D-GN-Presets/Readme.md

 <br>

 # 💡 Introduction:
-* [T3D GN Presets](https://github.com/Tams3d/T3D-GN-Presets/) are Custom made Node Groups for Geometry Nodes which include Primitive Geometries, Deformers, Fields, Generators, Utilities and much more for **free!** only for [Blender](https://www.blender.org).
+* [T3D GN Presets](https://github.com/Tams3d/T3D-GN-Presets/) are Custom made Node Groups for Geometry Nodes which include Primitive Geometry, Deformers, Fields, SDF, Utilities and much more for **free!** only for [Blender](https://www.blender.org).
 * This is an essential component of an artist’s toolkit which enables users to combine multiple nodes with endless possibilities in non-destructive workflows with existing Blender tools.
 * *T3D GN Presets* is a user-friendly addon that helps artists generate faster recursions of ideas by unlocking proceduralism.

 # 🪄 Release Notes:
-- T3D-GN-Presets (v1.0.1) is currently in Alpha.
+- T3D-GN-Presets (v1.0.1) is currently in Beta.
 Find older version release notes [here]().
 - [Hyperlinks]() are set to `Experimental` Branch contents.
 - [Corrective Release]() has been introduced for minor fixes.